toilacongkhoa/lab-OS/README.md

 - **Banker's Algorithm:** Used for deadlock avoidance by simulating resource allocation safety.
 - **Deadlock Detection Algorithm:** Identifies the presence of a deadlock cycle in the system.

+### 4. Memory Management
+Located in: `Lab-for-Memory-Management/`
+Simulate Memory Management technologies in operating systems.

+#### Contiguous Memory Allocation in Main Memory
+Algorithms for allocating contiguous blocks of memory to processes:

+- **First Fit:** Allocates the first memory hole that is large enough for the process.
+- **Best Fit:** Allocates the smallest hole that is large enough, minimizing leftover space.
+- **Worst Fit:** Allocates the largest available hole, leaving the most leftover space.

+#### Page Replacement in Virtual Memory
+Algorithms for managing page frames when a page fault occurs:

+- **FIFO (First-In, First-Out):** Replaces the oldest page in memory.
+- **Optimal:** Replaces the page that will not be used for the longest time in the future.
+- **LRU (Least Recently Used):** Replaces the page that has not been used for the longest period.
+- **Counting LFU (Least Frequently Used):** Replaces the page with the lowest usage count.
+- **Counting MFU (Most Frequently Used):** Replaces the page with the highest usage count.

 ---